njahalshareif/Real-Time-Face-Recognition/README.md

 $ python setup.py install

-Now you can run $ pip freeze to check that all dep installed
+To check that all dep installed type:

+$ pip freeze

-### 4. Put photo in face_recogintion dirctory the face in photo it should be clear
+### 4. Put photo in face_recogintion dirctory the face in photo should be clear
 ### 5. Open face_recogintion folder in visual studio
-### 6. create python file "fileName.py"
+### 6. Create python file "fileName.py"
-### 7. run the following code
+### 7. Run the following code